encukou/freezeyt/README.md

 ### Module Name

-If module that contains the application is not specified in the configuration file, then the module must be given on the command line.
+If module that contains the application is not specified in the configuration file, then the module must be given on the command line as first argument.
 Specifying it both on the command line and in the config file is an error.

-Freezyt looks for the variable `app` inside the module.
+Examples:

-A different variable can be specified by using `:`.
+Freezyt looks for the variable `app` inside the module by default.
 ```yaml
 app_module: app_module
 ```

-Or more complicated destination of the module:
+Parents directories lead to module with `app` variable are separated by dot.
 ```yaml
 app_module: folder1.folder2.app_module
 ```

-Or different application name from default:
+A different variable can be specified by using `:`.
 ```yaml
 app_module: app_module:wsgi_application
 ```